-- where such director is a managing director or a full-time director and such proposed loan is either a part of the conditions of service extended by the company to all its employees, or pursuant to any scheme approved by its shareholders; or - such company is in the business of extending loans or giving guarantees or securities for the due payment of any loan.
+- where such director is a managing director or a full-time director and such proposed loan is either a part of the conditions of service extended by the company to all its employees, or pursuant to any scheme approved by its shareholders by passing a special resolution; or - such company is in the business of extending loans or giving guarantees or securities for the due payment of any loan.

-Further, as per a recent amendment under the Companies Act, 2013, the above restrictions shall not apply to a private company satisfying all of the following conditions:
+Further, under the Companies Act, the above restrictions shall not apply to a private company satisfying all of the following conditions:

-- if no other body corporate has invested any money in the share capital of the company; - if the borrowings of the company from banks, financial institutions or any body corporate are lower of twice the amount of paid-up share capital or (500 million Indian rupees; and - if there are no subsisting defaults in repayment of such borrowings at the time of making such transactions.
+if no other body corporate has invested any money in the share capital of the company; INDIA Chadha & Co if the borrowings of the company from banks, financial institutions or any body corporate are lower than twice the amount of paid-up share capital or 500 million Indian rupees; and if there are no subsisting defaults in repayment of such borrowings at the time of making such transactions.

 Further, as per the Banking Regulation Act 1949, banks are prohibited from entering into any commitment to grant any loans or advances to or on behalf of any of its directors, or any company or firm in which any of its directors has an interest as a partner, manager, employee or guarantor.
-As per recent RBI guidelines, however, banks have been permitted to give loans for a few specific purposes to the chief executive officer or whole time directors of the lending bank for purchasing a car, personal computer, furniture, constructing or acquiring a house for personal use, festival advance, and credit limit under a credit card facility without seeking prior approval of RBI, provided that such loans should form part of the compensation or remuneration policy approved by the board.
+As per recent RBI guidelines, however, banks have been permitted to give loans to the chairperson or managing director or CEO (who are not employees of the bank) and whole time directors of the lending bank for purchasing a car, personal computer, furniture, constructing or acquiring a house for personal use, festival advance, and credit limit under a credit card facility without seeking prior approval of RBI, provided that such loans form part of the compensation or remuneration policy approved by the board.
 Restrictions have also been imposed on making loans and advances to relatives of the chairman, managing director or directors of the bank.